Hennamaria07/Question_Bank/Bug.md

-# Bug Fix — Button Disable Not Working
+# Bug Fix — Div Background Not Resetting
 ## Task

-Fix the bug where clicking "Disable" should disable the button.
+Fix the bug so clicking reset restores background to white.

 ## Buggy Code
 ``` html